WGBH-MLA/openvault3/app/views/override/donate.md

 GBH is a 501(c)(3) nonprofit organization.
 All donations are tax deductible.

-On your credit card statement, you'll see your donation withdrawn by Kimbia.

 ## Make a Donation Now
-To donate by credit card, enter the required information below.
 If you wish to pay by check, please make it payable to "WGBH Educational Foundation" and mail your donation to:

 Open Vault Donations c/o Karen Cariani<br/>
 Media Library and Archives<br/>